graphql/graphql-wg/GraphQL-TSC.md

 Consider this scenario for a simple majority vote:

 * 6 of 11 TSC members are considered *attending* members by having attended one of the last three WG meetings.
-* Being a simple majority, more than half of this 6 must cast votes to consider the vote valid.
-4 votes are cast, so the vote is valid.
+* Being a simple majority, more than half of this 6 must cast votes to reach quorum and consider the vote valid.
+* 4 votes by *attending* members are cast, reaching quorum.
+The vote's outcome will be valid.
-* An email is sent out reminding more members to cast a vote within three business days.
+* An notice is sent out reminding all remaining members to cast a vote within three business days.
 * 1 additional TSC *attending* member casts a vote.
-* 2 members who are not considered an *attending* member also cast a vote.
+* 3 non-attending members also cast a vote.
 * Three days pass, the vote is concluded.
-* A total of 7 votes have been cast.
+* A total of 8 votes have been cast.
-* The votes in favor must exceed half of the 7 total votes.
+* The votes in favor must exceed half of the 8 total votes.
-* At least 4 votes must be in favor for the vote to pass.
+* There must be at least 5 "yes" votes for the motion to pass.
 </details>

 ## Policies and procedures